skillrepos/huggingface/labs.md

 </br></br></br>
 4. Now, we'll initialize two pipelines - one for sentiment analysis and one for summarization.
 The initialization calls will automatically download and load a pre-trained model that can be used for sentiment analysis or summarization, respectively.

-Add the code to import the necessary models and pipelines.
-Put the following into the new file.
-In this code, the translator uses a pre-trained model for translating English to French (can be replaced for other languages).
-And the sentiment_analyzer is a pre-trained sentiment analysis model that works on English text.

 ```python
 # Initialize a sentiment-analysis pipeline using a pre-trained model
 sentiment_analyzer = pipeline('sentiment-analysis')